Breakfast in London, dinner in Barcelona

 -

-On some routes the best scenery is on a particular side of the train, for example the left hand side going south along the Rhine Valley from Cologne to Mainz, or the right hand side from Switzerland into Austria through the Arlberg Pass.
+On some routes the best scenery is on a particular side of the train, for example the left hand side going south along the Rhine Valley from Cologne to Mainz, or the right hand side from Switzerland into Austria through the Arlberg Pass, or the right-hand side going along the French coast from Marseille to Nice.
 I try and mention which side to sit on the relevant pages of this site, if it matters.

 -